-The District Council of Lower Eyre Peninsula comprises seven (7) Elected Members who are responsible for a variety of functions in accordance with the Local Government Act 1999 and other legislation.
+The Lower Eyre Council comprises seven (7) Elected Members who are responsible for a variety of functions in accordance with the Local Government Act 1999 and other legislation.
 The Mayor is elected from within the Council membership.

-Left to Right: Deputy Mayor S.Woolley, Mayor J.Quigley, Cr P.Mitchell, Cr M.Fahy, Cr B.Howell, Cr I.Taylor, Cr N.Trezise
+Left to Right: Deputy Mayor S. Woolley, Mayor J. Quigley, Cr P. Mitchell, Cr M. Fahy, Cr B. Howell, Cr I.Taylor, Cr N.Trezise